fvilmos/auto_annotator/README.md

 ### Auto Annotator

 Data Labeling for Machine Learning projects is usually a time-consuming activity.
-Thanks to GroundingDINO [1] project, this type of activity can be simplified and automated to speed up the process and get the focus on the model development.
+Thanks to GroundingDINO [1] project (detect anything with language - an open-set detection), this type of activity can be simplified and automated to speed up the process and get the focus on the model development.
 This project provides bounding box-based data collection, that uses a flexible search parameter to identify/detect the desired objects.

 Example: ```"SEARCH_PATTERN":{"motorbike":"motorbike", "car":"car", "tree":"tree", "trafficlight":"traffic light"}```